 - The origin story of the company's founding values...

-- The history of the family reign that has passed the company down through the generations.
+- The history of the family reign that has passed the company down through the generations, so a more educational video.

-- An anecdote from one your valued customers or partners.
+- An anecdote from one your valued customers or partners, meaning a customer testimonial video.

-- The latest achievements of your CSR policy, with key figures.
+- The latest achievements of your CSR policy, with key figures in an infographic video.

 - A crazy meeting which became the starting point for a new company project.